-With the emergence of the COVID-19 pandemic, an increasing number of people were in need.
-As unemployment rates skyrocketed and food insecurity became more prevalent, two teenagers from the Cary/Apex area - Sonali and Shayna - discussed ways to create a positive impact in a virtual setting.
-Conversations with peers led them to the realization that many high school students wanted to create a change in their community, but didn’t have the necessary resources or guidance to do so.
-They realized that with their backgrounds in service and existing connections with nonprofits, they could be the ones to teach up-and-coming community service leaders at the high school level.
-As a result, on September 21st, 2020, General Services Foundation was born.
+At the emergence of the COVID-19 pandemic, an increasing number of people in our community were in need.
+With unemployment rates skyrocketing and food insecurity more prevalent, our founders, Sonali and Shayna, saw that it was more important than ever for a positive impact to be made in the community.
+Additionally, they saw a need within their peers who wanted to create a change in their community but didn’t have the necessary resources and guidance to do so.
+Using their backgrounds in service and existing connections with nonprofits, General Services Foundation, a 501(c)3 nonprofit, was created in September 2020 where they would be the ones teaching high school students to become community leaders.

 Their members learned about hosting drives and fundraisers to guide members through the process of planning and executing projects that aligned with their passions and benefit the community.
 They were able to create a community of service-driven, passionate, curious young leaders.
 Since their start, they have built over 40 partnerships with local nonprofits and small businesses to understand their true needs and connect high school students to service opportunities.
 General Services Foundation has successfully raised over $25,000 and 30,000 items to benefit the community.